hyperiumjailbreak/hyperiumjailbreak.github.io/docs/faq.md

 ??? question "My FPS is really bad, how can I get more?"
     Turn on FPS mode, or reinstall the client
     (through the downloaded Jar file) with more RAM.
+    Turning on/off certain settings in the `Improvements` tab may also help!

 ??? question "I like a certain Forge mod, how do I use it within the client?"
     Sadly, Forge mods do not work with HJB.